DDCNN: A Promising Tool for Simulation-To-Reality UAV Fault Diagnosis: Related works

 \subsection{Sim-to-real transfer of DNNs}

-Although sim-to-real transfer is new in UAV fault diagnosis domain, it has gained much attention from other fields, especially in robot control \cite{Tai2017}.
+Although sim-to-real transfer is new in the field of UAV fault diagnosis, it has gained much attention from other fields, especially in robot control \cite{Tai2017}.
 Zhang et al. \cite{zhang2021learn} trained a mobile robot using LiDAR as a distance sensor in a simulated scenario, and the trained DNN controller can control the robot in the real world with different LiDAR configurations.
 For quadrotors, Rubi et al. \cite{Rubi2021} trained a quadrotor to learn path-following and obstacle-avoidance tasks in in simulation, and the trained model can be used by a real quadrotor.
-However, for the above approaches, the gap between simulation and reality is small due to the high-fidelity LiDAR sensors in the simulation.
-Therefore, the DNN controller trained in the simulation can be deployed directly to the real robot.
+However, for the above approaches, the gap between simulation and reality is small due to the use of simulated high-fidelity LiDAR sensor.
+Therefore, the data-driven controller learned from simulated scenarios can control the real robot without any fine-tuning.

-For vision-based sim-to-real robot control, the robot's observations in simulation may differ from those in the real world \cite{zielinski20213d}.
+For sim-to-real robot control based on vision, the robot's observations in simulation may differ from those in the real world \cite{zielinski20213d}.
 To reduce the gap between simulation and reality, the domain randomization method for sim-to-real drone race task was presented \cite{Loquercio2020}.
 However, for our UAV fault diagnosis task, the sim-to-real gap is mainly caused by differences in the UAV body, i.e., mounting errors and noise, rather than by observations received by the on-board sensors.